FlutterFlow/flutterflow-ui/README.md

-# flutterflow_ui
+# FlutterFlow UI

-`flutterflow_ui` simplifies the process of adding FlutterFlow-generated UI code to your Flutter projects.
+`flutterflow_ui` simplifies the process of adding FlutterFlow generated UI code to your Flutter projects.
 It streamlines integration, saving you time and effort in the UI development for your Flutter app.

 ## Generate code in your FlutterFlow project